phiresky/masters-thesis/manuscript.md

 For training we use the centralized-learning/decentralized-execution (CLDE) approach - a shared common policy is learned for all agents, but the policy is executed by each agent separately.

+PPO and other policy gradient methods are designed for single-agent environments.
+We adapt PPO to the multi-agent setting without making any major
+changes: The policy parameters are shared for all agents, and each agent gets the same global reward.
+The value function for advantage estimation is based on the same architecture as the policy.
+Since the stable-baselines3 implementation of PPO is already written for vectorized environments (collecting trajectories from many environments running in parallel), we create a new VecEnv implementation that flattens multiple agents in multiple environments.

+Similarily to the setup used for TRPO by @maxpaper, we collect the data of each agent as if that agent was the only agent in the world.
+For example, a batch of a single step of 10 agents each in 20 different environment becomes 200 separate training samples.
+Each agent still only has access to its own local observations, not the global system state.
+This means that during inference time, each agent has to act independently, based on the observations it makes locally.

 ### Aggregation methods